 1.1.
 The terms of the enrolment form and these terms and conditions constitute the terms of a legally binding contract ("the Contract") between you, the student, any invoice addressee set out in the enrolment form and the Oxford College of Garden Design (the School).

 1.2.
 Any enrolment application by you will be subject to written acceptance by the School.
 Our contract with you will begin following this written acceptance and upon payment of the admin fee as set out in the enrolment form.

 2.1.
-The School's Student Handbook is available on the School's website.
+The School's Student Handbook is available here or on the School's website.
 This contains the School's rules and regulations and advice on how to prepare for and get the best out of the course.
 You must read the Handbook carefully before the course commences and comply with it and all other rules and regulations issued by the School from time to time.